AnuragSinghal16/Stack-Overflow/README.md

 4. Null rows in EdLevel and CompTotal columns are dropped
 5. Direct comparison of Salary was giving a very skewed visualization due to which normalizing the column was necessary

+## Data

+I've uploaded the dataset folder as a .zip file.
+Once you extract the folder, you will find the following files:
+  1. readme_2023
+  2. so_survey_2023
+  3. survey_results_public
+  4. survey_results_schema

+You can read file 1 & 2 to know more about how the survey was conducted and some general terms and conditions.
+File 3 & 4 are the data file used for the analysis.

+File 3 holds the actual response data used to analyse the data, and file 4 can be used to understand the data in file 3.
+It will help explain what each column stands for.

 ## Links

 Access the data here - https://survey.stackoverflow.co/